blbadger/blbadger.github.io/grid-map.md

 ![t=0.5 shifted map]({{https://blbadger.github.io}}/grid_map/cossin_0.8t_shifted.png)

-Euler's formula has been used to estimate the trajectory of unsolvable differential equations.
+Euler's formula is used to (not very accurately) estimate the trajectory of unsolvable differential equations.
 Here it is employed with deliberately large values of delta_t in order to demonstrate a mapping that is not quite continuous but not a classic recurrence (discrete) mapping either.

 This idea becomes clearer when the vector map is added to the trajectory.
 Observe how the particles are influenced by the vectors, as is the case for a continuous trajectory,